Business Management Guide

 Risk Assessment The identification of risks that could impede the efficient and effective achievement of organizational goals and objectives.
 An important first step in this internal control component is the establishment of clear and consistent objectives.
 Additionally, an approach should be developed for risk management in order to help assure that these risks are appropriately mitigated.

-Control Activities – The policies, procedures, techniques and mechanisms implemented by management to ensure management directives are carried out to meet organizational objectives.
+Control Activities – The policies, procedures, techniques, and mechanisms implemented by management to ensure management directives are carried out to meet organizational objectives.
 Control activities occur throughout the organization, at all levels and in all functions.
-Each department is unique and only the most basic of control activities are specifically outlined in University policies and procedures.
+Each department is unique and only the most basic of control activities are specifically outlined in university policies and procedures.
 As such, managers are responsible for identifying other appropriate control activities so that their departments’ unique risks are properly mitigated.

 Information and Communication A system that identifies, captures, and communicates pertinent information timely and effectively, enabling people to carry out their responsibilities.
-Effective communication must flows down, across, and up the organizational structure.
+Effective communication must flow down, across, and up the organizational structure.
 The department must also effectively communicate with external parties, such as students, sponsors of research, alumni, and administrative departments.
 The administrative departments are here to assist departments in achieving operational goals without violating applicable laws, regulations, or university policies.

 Fraud Detection and Prevention

 No matter how well internal controls are designed, they can only provide reasonable assurance that objectives will be achieved.
 Specifically, internal controls cannot be designed with the expectation that they will discover all instances of fraud.
-However, effective internal controls are extremely useful in safeguarding the University against not only fraud, but also waste, abuse and misuse of resources.
+However, effective internal controls are extremely useful in safeguarding the university against not only fraud, but also waste, abuse, and misuse of resources.

-It is important to remember that employees who, in good faith, report these types of wrongful activity are protected from retaliation by University policy and, in some cases, by the Florida “Whistle-blower’s” Act (Florida Statute Section 112.3187).
+It is important to remember that employees who, in good faith, report these types of wrongful activity are protected from retaliation by university policy and, in some cases, by the Florida “Whistle-blower’s Act” (Florida Statute Section 112.3187).
 The law also provides for your identity to remain confidential.

 The Internal Control Checklist – An Assessment Tool